 Conflict in the Democratic Republic of Congo has created one of the world's worst child protection crises.

-Since August 2018, Ebola has shaken the people of DRC with 2,325 cases of infection and 1,563 deaths and is showing no signs of slowing (World Health Organization, 29 June 2019).
+Since August 2018, Ebola has shaken the people of DRC with 2,794 cases of infection and 1,844 deaths and is showing no signs of slowing (United Nations Office for the Coordination of Humanitarian Affairs, 18 August 2019).

 Our dedicated health workers in the field along with faith leaders and teachers are helping raise awareness and distributing hygiene kits to help prevent the loss of more lives to the deadly disease.